Murder of Harry Collinson: Release

 In 2017, Dryden suffered a severe stroke and was released from prison on compassionate grounds, to be cared for in a residential care home.
 Collinson's brother said: "Personally, I couldn’t bloody care less what happens to Albert Dryden.
 If he dies slowly, that's good.
 I'll be very happy about that.
 He never showed one bit of remorse in all the 26 years he has been in prison.
 He still tried to justify his actions.
 If the police had done their job properly, my brother wouldn't have been killed and Albert Dryden wouldn't have spent all this time in prison."
 Dryden died on 15 September 2018 aged 78 in a care home following his prison release.

 In popular culture

-The 1992 album Bombed Out by Northeastern punk band the Angelic Upstarts included the song "Albert's Got a Gun".
+The 1992 album Bombed Out by Northeastern punk band the Angelic Upstarts included the song "Albert's Gotta Gun".

 Death on a Summer's Day (John Hunt Publishing, 2006) by former police officer David Blackie recalls the incident as witnessed by him on the day.